seanh/fish/README.markdown

 3. `git clone https://github.com/seanh/fish.git ~/.config/fish`

-4. Run `fish`.
+4. Run `fish`

    **Tip**: Rather than changing your login shell to fish (with `chsh`), set `fish` as a custom command for your terminal emulator (or one profile of your terminal emulator) to run instead of your login shell.
-This is a less invasive change, and if something goes wrong with fish or your fish config then until you fix it you can just run a different terminal emulator or profile and get bash
+This is a less invasive change, and if something goes wrong with fish or your fish config then until you fix it you can just run a different terminal emulator or profile and get bash.